Originally published in CINEWORKS 2000

 It was written and nationally distributed after the Mont St. Marie conference (to which it also responds) cited below.

-The author (XAR) also offers a context / disclaimer on its contents.
+The author of manifesto Al Razutis also adds a later partial disclaimer on its contents.

 We do, however, want representation at the Mont St. Marie meeting so we choose an appropriate name for our non-group, The Vancouver Un-cooperative.
 Gordon Kidd and Al Razutis are appointed to attend on our behalf.
 I go as the rep for Video Inn, along with Ross Gentleman.

 Gordon and Al report back on their meeting with the co-ops.
 Gordon has always supported the idea of a co-op.
 Al is newly convinced that Vancouver could benefit from being a part of a network of communications since there is so much independent film activity across Canada.
 He was introduced to the Quebec free worker cinema, the Newfoundland rogues and Bruce Elder in Ontario.
 After much discussion on the way various co ops operate, and in the midst of dissension about the idea of a co-op among individuals that can't get along, a core group starts to form.

 Willoughby Sharp, a performance artist from New York, sits in a cage in the attic of the Western Front, banging a tin plate on the bars.
 Crowds gather in the Lux theatre, watching Hitchcock's The Man Who Knew Too Much, running forwards and backwards on two projectors.
 Paul Plimley plays cacophonous notes on a grand piano, Taki Bluesinger takes photographs from a restricted square in the middle of the room.
 Live video from everywhere in the artist-run-centre are fed into a bank of monitors.
 It is all very exciting.